 Q: Does the dog live with me/go where I go?

 A: Yes.
-After you are about to receive a dog, you must get approval from wherever you live because they will come to live with you for the duration of their time in AGS.
+When you are about to receive a dog, you must get approval from wherever you live because the puppy will come to live with you for the duration of their time in AGS.
 They will live in your home, dorm, or apartment, and travel with you if you go out of town or home for breaks.

 Q: I live in a dorm room, can I still train a dog?